 If you are not well-versed in UI design or development, assessing candidates’ skills and running job interviews might be a little tricky.
 The good news is, there are telling signs that help business owners determine if a professional they are considering has the needed skillset to help the company reach its goals.
-As you hire UI designer vs UI developer, make sure to take these tips into account.
+As you hire a UI designer vs a UI developer, make sure to take these tips into account.

 Tips for Hiring UI Designers

 - Determine your goals.
 The first step to matching candidates successfully is to determine your business’ high-priority tasks.
 Do you have a ready brand book and a visual identity and are looking for a person to execute your vision?
 Or do you, perhaps, need someone with a knack for ideation, willingness to research the market and elaborate on positioning strategies from scratch?
 Depending on your answers to these questions, different candidate skills will be important.

 - Choose candidates who are committed to research.
 A good design is not the one you and a designer consider good-looking, but the one that brings conversions and resonates with end-users.
 When looking for a UI creator, choose a person ready to research best industry practices, and trends – this way, your design will be data-driven and have a better shot at increasing conversions.

 - Look through the portfolio.
 You want to make sure your candidate has different types of designs in the reel (both desktop and mobile), that she pays attention to typography, color balance, and contrast, and visual consistency.